Water... An element so necessary for our pets - yet it is typically just taken for granted by most pet parents.

 So with all the evidence and information I have studied and gathered as well as through my own experience with it, I know the importance and safety for using the purest water possible to give your pet on a daily basis.

-But if you are not convinced, do your research, and go ahead and give some extra organic minerals- use any of these: fulvic, humic, diatomaceous earth, azomite or other natural mineral sources for your pets.
+But if you are not convinced, do your research, (READ MORE HERE: Ask The Experts) Also go ahead and give your dog or cat extra organic minerals in their water or food- use any of these: fulvic, humic, Concentrace, (see bottle images below) diatomaceous earth, azomite or other natural mineral sources for your pets. ( click on bottle of fulvic minerals to the left to purchase on amazon)

 Again, remember this: hard tap and many well water sources have been linked to medical conditions such as urinary tract infections, cystitis, urinary obstruction, cloudy urine and lots of other diseases.